-Explore Inside is A COMMUNITY INFORMATIVE INSPIRING MORE THAN A BLOG
+Explore Inside is A COMMUNITY INFORMATIVE INSPIRING A RESOURCE

 National Geographic Learning programs bring the experiences of National Geographic Explorers and Photographers into the classroom and aim to inspire the next generation of scientists, authors, engineers, and skilled trade workers.
 But this is for you.